 Garden parties are such fun events to host.
 They’re more casual than cocktail parties and require less work than indoor events – when you’re in a beautiful setting, there’s no need for extra décor.
 We suggest sticking to light foods that hold up well without refrigeration: Fruit salads, hard cheese, and pastries are smart choices.
 Skip the seafood unless you’re planning a plated event.

 Of course, the most important part of any party (at least here in Italy!) is the wine!
-Garden parties call for specific varietals to compliment the mood and the environment; don’t be tempted to just pick up a case of “white” and go.
+Garden parties call for specific varietals to complement the mood and the environment; don’t be tempted to just pick up a case of “white” and go.
 My sister and I have a few no-fail Italian wine suggestions for your next garden party.
 Feel free to tell us about your favorite outdoor wine over on our Facebook page, too.

 Here in Italy, it’s not a party without Pinot.
 Candoni Pinot Grigio makes an appearance at just about every family event we attend, and it’s a common choice for couples getting married at the vineyard.
 It’s the absolute perfect crowd-pleaser for a garden party.
 Our pinot is crisp with medium-body and delicious hints of pear.
 It’s beautiful choice as a stand-alone wine.

 Is rosè having a moment or what?
 Italian rosè has quickly become one of the absolute most-requested hot-weather wines in the U.S. because it’s easy to drink and pairs so well with light foods.
 And it’s beautiful, too!
 Candoni De Zan’s Elviana Rosè is a semi-sparkling wine, delicate and fragrant.
 For garden sipping, you won’t find a wine that better compliments the smell of flowers and fruits.